processing/processing-android-library-template/README.md

 ## Set Up and Compile

 1. Add the Processing and Android libraries to the Project build path to enable syntax highlighting and library reference in Eclipse.
-  * Processing Android Core Library (`android-core.zip`).
+  * Processing Android Core Library (`processing-core.zip`).
 There are two main ways of doing this, depending on how bleeding-edge you want to be.
       1. Point to the android-core.zip that comes with the Processing application.
           * Open the Properties panel for your project (right-click/control-click on the project → Properties)
           * Click on Java Build Path → Libraries
           * Click the Add External JARs... button
-          * Locate the `android-core.zip` file for your Processing installation.
+          * Locate the `processing-core.zip` file for your Processing installation.
               * OS X: `~/Documents/Processing/modes/AndroidMode`.
 			  * Windows: `~\Documents\Processing\modes\AndroidMode`.
               * (TODO) Linux